Skip to main content

 Rent Control Laws in California

-Under the California Tenant Protection Act (AB 1482), most landlords are limited in how much they can raise rent each year.
+Under the California Tenant Protection Act (AB 1482), local rent control laws limit most landlords in how much they can raise rent each year.

 house for rent sign

-The law caps rent increases at the lower of:
+The statewide rent cap increases at the lower of:

 • 10% of the current rent, or